agprzybysz/my-shopping-list/README.md

 ## About The Project

-This app help users to organize daily shopping be creating lists of products to buy.
+This app help users to organize daily shopping by creating lists of products to buy.
 User can add, remove, update items on list and mark them as purchased.

 ![app screenshot](/client/src/assets/app_screenshot.PNG)